-Applied correctly, Web Isolation can potentially remove a whole class of cyber threat - which is why so many organizations are exploring it, whether for high-risk users and sites or across the enterprise.
-However, not all web and Remote Browser Isolation tools use the same techniques and technologies.
+Applied correctly, Web Isolation can potentially remove a whole class of cyber threat - which is why so many organisations are using or exploring it, whether for high-risk users and sites or across the enterprise.
+However, not all Web Isolation tools use the same techniques and technologies.